 Fuel from the air

-Andre Geim and his team, the same who won the Nobel Prize for isolating graphene, showed that this material can be used to make mobile electric generators that run on hydrogen extracted from the air thanks to the characteristics of extreme impermeability of graphene.
+Andre Geim and his team, the same one that won the Nobel for isolating graphene, showed that this material can be used to make mobile electric generators that are powered by hydrogen extracted from the air thanks to the characteristics of extreme impermeability of graphene.

-This means that thin graphene films can be used to greatly improve the efficiency of proton exchange membranes or essential components of fuel cell technology.
+This means that thin films of graphene can be used to greatly improve the efficiency of proton exchange membranes or, essential components of fuel cell technology.
 Geim imagines a future of vehicles powered only by hydrogen stored in the atmosphere.

 Much more drinking water

-Graphene can help solve global water shortages.
-Special membranes made with this material they are large enough to pass water and at the same time small enough to filter out all its impurities, with a degree of efficiency thousands of times greater than current reverse osmosis membranes.
+Graphene can help solve this the shortcomings world waters.
+Special membranes made with this material they are large enough to let water pass through and at the same time quite small to filter all its impurities, with a degree of efficiency thousands of times greater than current reverse osmosis membranes.

-The first applications were impressive: in a demonstration some time ago a water sample taken from the port of Sydney was made bacteriologically pure and excellent to drink after just one filtering.
-In one 2018 study Researchers from Australia's Commonwealth Scientific and Industrial Research Organization (CSIRO) used a filter called "Graphair" to make seawater drinkable after just one pass.
+The first applications were impressive: in a demonstration some time ago a sample of water taken from the port of Sydney was made bacteriologically pure and excellent by drink afterwards a single filter.
+In one 2018 study Researchers from Australia's Commonwealth Scientific and Industrial Research Organization (CSIRO) used a filter called “Graphair” to make seawater drinkable after a single pass.

-"No matter how dirty the water is - this technology makes it drinkable instantly," Dong Han, CSIRO
+“It doesn't matter how dirty the water is: this technology makes it drinkable instantly,” Dong Han, CSIRO

 Goodbye Silicon Valley: the future will be cradled by graphene.
-Silicon components are rapidly reaching the limit of their possible miniaturization, and the evolution of our electronic systems will eventually stagnate: the answer will come from the ultra-thin nature of graphene, which will make electronics faster and more powerful than ever, flexible screens and rollable, Quantum computers are a mass product.
+Silicon components are rapidly reaching the limits of their possible miniaturization, and the evolution of our systems electronics will eventually stagnate: the answer will come from the ultra-thin nature of graphene, which will make electronics faster and more powerful than ever, flexible and rollable screens, I quantum computers a mass product.

 Thermal view

-Remember the movie "Predator"?
-The protagonist was a bloodthirsty (and vaguely dreadlocked) alien who had the ability to see the world in infrared and map the heat of objects and people.
-Now, thanks to graphene, it is possible to acquire this modality: researchers at the University of Michigan have developed graphene contact lenses, which allow the wearer to "see" the entire infrared spectrum, plus visible and ultraviolet light.
+Do you remember the movie “Predator”?
+The protagonist was a bloodthirsty (and vaguely Rastafarian) alien which had the ability to see the world in infrared and map the heat of objects and people.
+Now, thanks to graphene, it is possible to acquire this mode: Researchers at the University of Michigan have developed graphene contact lenses, which allow the wearer to “see” the entire infrared spectrum, plus light visible and that ultraviolet.

 Better condoms

 Take and enjoy them all!
-Graphene has the ability to improve sex life as well.
-THE Condoms made with graphene, under study for over 5 years (research is a bit slow despite substantial funds, including those of the Bill and Melinda Gates Foundation) can be incredibly subtle and give a feeling of absolute absence, and at the same time super safe (they simply cannot break).
+Graphene has the ability to improve even life sexual.
+THE Condoms made with graphene, which has been under study for over 5 years (research is a bit slow despite substantial funds, including those of the Bill and Melinda Gates Foundation) may be incredibly subtle and give a sensation of absolute absence, and at the same time super time safe (they simply cannot break).

 A world without rust

-Given its totally waterproof nature, it is clear that a layer of graphene paint it can be used to prevent corrosion and rust for life.
-Researchers have shown that fiberglass or copper lids coated with graphene perfectly contain even the most corrosive acids in the world.
+Given its totally waterproof nature, it is clear that a layer of graphene paint It can be used to prevent corrosion and rust for life.
+The researchers showed what lids of fiberglass or copper covered with graphene perfectly contain even the most corrosive acids in the world.

 Bright walls

-The bright walls they could replace other light sources thanks to the development of technologies capable of creating ultra-thin screens.
-This sort of "bright wallpaper" would have a better diffusion and a much lower consumption.
+The bright walls they could replace others light sources thanks to the development of technologies capable of creating hyper-thin screens.
+This sort of “luminous wallpaper” would have better diffusion and a consumption clearly lower.

-'Using graphene instead of traditional metal electrodes will make the components easier to recycle and environmentally friendly,' says Nathaniel Robinson of Linköping University, where the research is based.
+“Using graphene instead of traditional metal electrodes will make the components easier to be recycled and eco-sustainable,” says Nathaniel Robinson of Linköping University, where the research is based.

 Bionic man

-To technology fanatics who feel at one with their devices, I would say that everything is yet to come: research on graphene will lead to experiments of total integration with our biological systems.
-Long story short: totally unnoticeable graphene devices implanted in ours can read into our nervous system or communicate on a cellular level.
-Imagine what it will be like to monitor your sports performance: other than pedometer.
+To technology fanatics who feel at one with their devices, I would say that everything is yet to come: graphene research will lead to experiments in total integration with our systems organic.
+Long story short: completely imperceptible graphene devices implanted in our can read in the our system nervous or communicate on a cellular level.
+Imagine what it will be like to monitor your sports performance: nothing more than a pedometer.

 Best hair dyes

-It won't change the world like other things, but graphene also promises to provide better alternatives to toxic hair dyes.
+It won't change the world like other things, but graphene holds promise also to provide better alternatives to toxic hair dyes.

-Uno 2018 study Northwestern University reports not only the ability of graphene to increase the durability of dyes, but it can also do so without any organic solvent or toxic ingredients.
-And it adds antibacterial and antistatic properties to hair, as well as better heat dissipation.
+Uno 2018 study from Northwestern University reports not only the ability of graphene to increase duration of colours, but it can also be done without any solvent organic or ingredients toxic.
+And it adds antibacterial and antistatic properties to the hair, as well as better heat dissipation.

-The researchers sprayed a graphene oxide gel on blonde hair and let it dry for 10 minutes.
-The graphene "dye" layer, just 2 microns thick, remained on the hair even after 30 washes, without causing any kind of damage or wear to the hair.
+The researchers sprayed a gel with graphene oxide on blonde hair and it left dry for 10 minutes.
+The layer of graphene "dye", just 2 microns thick, remained on the hair even after 30 washes, without causing any type of damage or wear to the hair.

 Bulletproof shirts

-By its nature, given its incredible strength, graphene is inevitably involved in research aimed at creating best bulletproof clothes.
-A protection made with layers of graphene offers twice the impact absorption compared to Kevlar.
-Its lightness and flexibility will allow you to create much more agile and flexible clothing.
+By its nature, given its incredible strength, graphene is unavoidably involved in the research aimed at carrying out best bulletproof clothes.
+Protection made with layers of graphene offers double the impact absorption of Kevlar.
+Its lightness and flexibility will allow you to create clothing much more agile and flexible.
 And not only that: it will also be possible to improve protection on other objects, such as bulletproof windows.